-Cats are so sweet like that- selfless really.
+Cats are so sweet like that.
+It is selfless- really!
 Cats make sure that you take a break by climbing on top of your book so you don’t strain your eyes too much.
 Cats help you take a break from working on the computer by climbing onto your keyboard.
-Cats look out for you!
+They are really looking out for you!

 5. Cats Remind You To Take A Nap.

 Cats know you need a nap, so they lead by example and model cat naps for you.
 Almost 24 hours a day, they model the cat nap to try to induce you to take the nap you need.
 The rest of they time they rush wildly about to show you what you look like!